brandondlmn/Chatbot_Poe_Part1/README.md

 Welcome to the Cyber Security Awareness Bot

-Chatbot AI -> Please enter your name: user -> Bob
+Chatbot AI -> Please enter your name: user -> Brandon
-ChatBot AI-> I have saved your name as Bob
+ChatBot AI-> I have saved your name as Brandon
 Please enter your favourite cybersecurity tip: user -> Enable 2FA
 =================================================================
 1. View details | 2.
 Ask questions | 3.
 Exit
-Bob -> 2
+Brandon -> 2

 ChatBot AI -> You can ask me about:
 1. Password safety